 - the atmosphere of a confined space:

-- The atmosphere in a confined space must have a safe oxygen level.If this is not reasonably practicable, then the employer must provide the employee with air-supplied respiratory protective equipment.
+- The atmosphere in a confined space must have a safe oxygen level.If this is not reasonably practicable, then the employer/SEP must provide the employee with air-supplied respiratory protective equipment.

 - Employees working in the confined space must not be exposed to an atmospheric contaminant at above that contaminant's exposure standard.
 If this is not reasonably practicable, then the employer must provide the employee with air-supplied respiratory protective equipment.

-- fire, explosion and flammable gases and liquids
+- flammable gases and liquids - specific requirements

-- An employer must review and, if necessary, revise risk control measures:
+- An employer/SEP must review and, if necessary, revise risk control measures:

 - after occurrance of any notifiable incident under Part 5 of the OHS Act that involves work in a confined space; or